mech/Notes/Mobile Web/process.md

 > Meet our users wherever they happen to be.

 Start with markup that is valid, accessible, and functional on almost any device, and layer enhancements from there.

+## Hierarchy

+> Did I dismiss hierarchy?
+No, but "squishy" was the unflattering term I initially used to describe responsive sites.
+For me, websites take on an increasingly familiar skeletal form as I **mentally map content in proportion to specific areas**.
+When working with clients that's how we address content.
+Elements are sized & placed purposefully to create order.
+I was worried that fluid content would have no visual impact and spinelessly reflow, breaking the established hierarchy.
+However, I soon found that didn’t have to be the case.
+While working on our first few responsive projects at Paravel, we used fluid-width images, videos, and even text headlines when appropriate, along with proper planning (content choreography) to maintain strong visual presence.
+The hierarchy, and thus the message, can be preserved at any view.

 ## Content